trans-travel/trans-travel/jp.md

 Binary trans people can change their gender with some significant restrictions.

-Non-binary gender is not recognized in the UK.
+Non-binary gender is not recognized in the Japan.

 ## Medical Care